 The FTD Registry was established in March 2015 as a shared vision between The Association for Frontotemporal Degeneration (AFTD) and The Bluefield Project to Cure Frontotemporal Dementia.
 We received nonprofit 501(c)(3) status in March 2016 and launched for public enrollment on March 28, 2017, giving birth to a shared vision to create a patient registry for the frontotemporal disorders (FTD) community.

 When the Registry opened for enrollment on March 28, 2017, we exceeded our two-week goal of 100 registrants in less than 24 hours.
-Not only were enrollment goals broken the first day, but also for each subsequent enrollment anniversary for the first three years.
+Not only were enrollment goals broken on the first day, but also for each subsequent enrollment anniversary for the first five years.

 Through these years, the Registry has grown to include persons from all 50 U.S. states and more than 30 countries, with the majority of international participants residing in Canada, Australia, and the United Kingdom.